 This was the fashionable thoroughfare of old Quebec in the latter days of the French regime, as it is yet the residence of many of the leading citizens.
 On his way from the Dufferin Terrace or the Ursuline Convent to the Citadel, the visitor passes through it and many of the buildings on it or their sites are of great historic interest.
-The old City Hall recently demolished on the corner of St. Louis and Ursule streets, occupied the ground on which stood the residence of the French chemist or surgeon, Dr. Arnoux, whither Montcalm was carried from the fatal Plains of Abraham and where he breathed his last.
-Close by is the site of the house of the cooper Gaubert, to which General Montgomery's body was taken on the fatal 31st December, 1775, and where it was laid out for the grave.
-Further down on the opposite side is a large building known as the old Officers' Quarters, which intendant Bigot, with his would liberality with things not belonging to him, presented to his mistress, the beautiful Madame de Péan, née Angélique de Meloise, the wife of de Péan, Bigot's chief assistant in all his nefarious transactions.
+The old City Hall recently demolished occupies the ground on which stood the residence of the French chemist or surgeon, Dr. Arnoux, whither Montcalm was carried from the fatal Plains of Abraham and where he breathed his last. is the site of the house of the cooper Gaubert, to which General Montgomery's body was taken on the fatal 31st December, 1775, and where it was laid out for the grave.
+Further down on the opposite side is a large building known as the old Officers' Quarters, which intendant Bigot, with his wonted liberality with things not belonging to him, presented to his mistress, the beautiful Madame de Péan, née Angélique de Meloïses, the wife of de Péan, Bigot's chief assistant in all his nefarious transactions.
 After Bigot had returned to France stripped of his honors and of his ill-gotten wealth, and branded with the name of thief, Madame de Péan was not forgetful of her quondam lover, but out of the spoils she had managed to keep safe, allowed him a moderate competency.
-Mr. Kirby, in his historical romance, "The Golden Dog," has woven an exceedingly intricate and exciting plot out of the loves of these two personages.
-The residence of the fair and proud Angélique became, under English rule, quarters for officers not residing in the Citadel, and the buildings in rear were used as the Military Hospital.
+Mr. Kirby, in his historical romance, "The Golden Dog," has woven an exceedingly intricate and exciting plot out of the loves of these two personages The residence of the fair and proud Angélique became, under English rule, quarters for officers not residing in the citadel, and the buildings in rear were used as the Military Hospital.
 In rear of this is a hill called Mount Carmel, on which at one time stood a wind-mill turned into a tower of defence by a heavy cannon mounted thereon for the protection of the colony against the inroads of the warlike Iroquois.
-The wind-mill has disappeared, but in the springtime the lilac trees on its summit present a most delightful sight.
-Other interesting buildings in this street are the Kent House, now used as lawyer's offices, and The Little Shop, but formerly the residence of the Duke of Kent, father of Queen Victoria; the Masonic Hall on the ground flat of which F. S. Stocking has his popular office for the issue of tickets by all railway and steamship lines in Canada, the United States and even in Europe; the Old Union Club, which served in 1812-13 as a place of confinement for the American prisoners taken at Detroit, and the Garrison Club, at the foot of the Citadel Hill.
-In Garden street close by and facing the chapel of the Ursuline Convent, is the site of Madame de la Peltrie's house.
-It was through this street also, that Theller and Dodge passed after their perilous escape from the Citadel on their way to Hope Gate.
+The wind-mill has disappeared, but in the spring-time the lilac trees on its summit present a most delightful sight.
+Other interesting buildings in this street are the Kent House, now used as lawyer's offices, but formerly the residence of the Duke of